How to Master Your Local Real Estate Market

 Maybe you’re relying on a spreadsheet, a Word document, or your email account to keep track of your clients, tasks to accomplish, and prospects to develop.
 A CRM (customer relationship management tool) will help you manage your contacts, relationships, tasks, and your business.

-CRMs not only track your leads, your clients and your past clients, they’re also your back office in organizing, cultivating, and keeping your business organized.
+CRMs not only track your leads, your current clients and your past clients, they also provide structure in organizing, cultivating, and keeping your business organized.
 Not convinced?
 Say you want to send a message to clients in a particular neighborhood or to past clients who you haven’t heard from in six months.
 With a CRM, creating that list of clients only takes the push of a button, not hours rifling through computer files, or worse, written notes and business cards, looking for names and email addresses to include on a list.

 - Go Mobile with Your Lead Management

 The world doesn’t wait while you’re away from the office.
 Get a mobile app that helps you track your leads while you’re in the field.
 Good apps will allow you to prioritize your leads, remember to return their calls, texts, or emails, and alert you with notifications before a to-do item gets forgotten.